 Mindfulness is a bit like being given the instruction manual to our own mind!
 On this course, which follows a formally validated approach, you will learn: what mindfulness is, its benefits, and the many ways to practise mindfulness – leading to the development of your own mindfulness practice.

-The course runs over 8-weeks (plus a break on 29th May for the school half-term), with a small group in weekly two-hour sessions starting at 10.00.
-It’s supported by providing audio meditation practises and written material for use at home.
-It’s based on the eight week courses MBCT and MBSR (see below for more detail on this).
+The course runs over 8-weeks (plus a break for school holidays), with a small group online or face-to-face in weekly two-hour sessions starting at 10.00.
+It’s supported by providing audio meditation practices and written material for use at home.
+It’s based on the eight-week courses MBCT and MBSR (see below for more detail on this).

 I would wholeheartedly recommend this course, it was hugely enlightening experience, all that I learn I will take forward to enrich my life and those around me.
 The best thing I have every done just for me.